Please use the link above to find our curriculum maps for each class. It gives more detail about what each class is teaching.

 Visitors from different faiths are welcomed to the school to enrich the children’s experiences and to provide a wider religious picture.

 Visits to places of worship bring to life the learning children have done in the classroom and encourage a greater understanding and respect for others – so essential if we wish to live in a society founded on tolerance and consideration.
 The programme of trips and visitors that we run in our school has been widely recognised as good practice and celebrated in our latest SIAMS report as a major contribution to the Christian values of the school.
 It underpins our work on developing Fundamental British Values and helps with our Prevent Duty to counter extremist views.
+You can see some of our visitors on the visitors page on this website.

 Right of Withdrawal